DamienIrving/resbaz-posters/notes.md

 spreadsheet best practices well (e.g. Data Carpentry), but there seems to be a gap in what we offer for data visualisation best practices.

-The plethora of closed and/or paid tools and/or no scripting option is a barrier to open science that doesn't get much attention.
+The plethora of closed and/or paid and/or no scripting tools is a barrier to open science that doesn't get much attention.